 Forget the expense and maintenance of real hardwood floors.
 More and more homeowners are turning to wood-look alternatives to get that high-quality, real wood look for a fraction of the price.
 And it’s not just the savings that make these alternatives so attractive.
-Let’s explore the benefits of each wood-look flooring option.
+Let’s explore the benefits of wood-look tiles.

 Vinyl flooring most closely resembles the look of real wood, and there’s a huge variety of highly realistic wood grains and colors to choose from.
 It’s also one of the most durable floor types that’s easy to maintain and will last years without replacement.
 A popular choice in kitchens and bathrooms, it’s water resistant and, in some cases, waterproof.
 Vinyl is the easiest flooring to install, making it a great choice for DIY projects.